siddharthofficial/Customer-Churn-Analysis-/README.md

 | K-Nearest Neighbors    | Distance-based model, required scaling         |
 | SVM (RBF Kernel)       | Non-linear model, tuned with `C` and `gamma`  |

+🔧 All models were hyperparameter tuned using RandomizedSearchCV.

 ---

 ## 📈 Performance Metrics